Serden-YilmazKose/website/content/searx/_index.md

 showToc: true
 tocOpen: true
 ---
-## How to use my SearX instance as a very private and secure search engine.
+## How to use my SearX instance, as a very private and secure search engine.
 ### [CLICK HERE TO VISIT MY SEARX INSTANCE](https://searx.sykose.xyz).